 Tutorial to recover data from unbootable PC

-Step 1: Remove the internal hard drive and attach it to a working computer.
+Step 1: Remove the internal hard drive.

 Step 2: Download and install iBoysoft Data Recovery on the working computer.